 What will be your actions if:

-– you server degraded?
+- your server degraded?

 - your database is down?

-Server overload during high traffic spikes of the customers / visitors
+Server overload during high traffic spikes of the customers/visitors

 Website / server / software updates

-Now let’s get back to the beginning of this topic: “I want single fix!”.
-Then I have single question: why do you even need to bring it to the case when fixing is necessary?
+Now let’s get back to the beginning of this topic: “I want a single fix!”.
+Then I have a single question: why do you even need to bring it to the case when fixing is necessary?
 What’s the point of waiting and saving costs on the things you think are not important?
 And then in any way pay money for the “single fix” and bear losses because of the occurred issue?
-In fact everything can be designed, as I like to say, with BEST PRACTICE approach from scratch.
-The only work that’s unavoidable after successful delivery is support and maintenance of working solution, preventing the problems from happening or dealing with them quickly, as the support team will catch and track them almost instantly.
+In fact, everything can be designed, as I like to say, with the BEST PRACTICE approach from scratch.
+The only work that’s unavoidable after successful delivery is support and maintenance of working solutions, preventing the problems from happening or dealing with them quickly, as the support team will catch and track them almost instantly.

-Misery caused by misunderstandings
+The misery caused by misunderstandings

 How it usually is

-“My developers didn’t do anything, they showed me the working solution, I tested it!
-That’s definitely the server issue – deal with it!”
+"My developers didn’t do anything, they showed me the working solution, and I tested it!
+That’s definitely the server issue - deal with it!"

-There words are fundamentally wrong.
+Their words are fundamentally wrong.
 The phenomenon you see here we call a virtual wall: when developers don’t understand what we want, and DevOps don’t understand what developers want.
 This is what happens: